 A powerful neural language model trained on a large amount of email data is at the heart of Smart Compose.
 Google explains the goal of launching the feature as “it allows drafting emails faster”.

 It’s interesting that the initial idea behind the functionality was to help people with disabilities increase their typing speed, as well as to help them decrease the number of keystrokes needed in order to complete a word or a sentence.

 But does actually text prediction speed up email writing?

 Ideally, each email takes from 1 min to 10 minutes to write.
 We’ve done an experiment writing a typical business email with enabled/disabled Smart Compose.
 It took us 1 min to write it with enabled feature, and 1 min 10 seconds with the disabled autocomplete.

 Ok, 10 seconds isn’t crucial for one email.

 Hi John, we just want to take the opportunity, and thank you for choosing us as your service provider.
 You’ll be getting an email soon from our sales representative.
 If you have any questions or concerns, please let us know.
 X team

 But what if you have 50 typical emails a day.
 10 seconds converts into 8 minutes a day and 40 minutes a week, and…about 3h a month!
-You go, keep calculating… Smart Compose can save you and your company 3h a month for more important tasks than writing typical text – looking forward, please let us know…
+You go, keep calculating… Auto suggest can save you and your company 3h a month for more important tasks than writing typical text — looking forward, please let us know…

 The limitation of Smart Compose is that it presents only in Google solutions, what if you deal with social networks, answer technical questions in GitHub or Jira Service Desk, create tasks in Trello.
-You spend a hell lot of time writing, and you, probably, want the autocomplete.
+You spend a hell lot of time writing, and you, probably, want the text prediction.